-To open the hood, push hood release lever up to unlatch the hood.
-Place one hand in the plastic handle on the hood and the other hand on the hood latch and raise hood to the UP position.
-See Figure 46.
+3. Push the hood release lever up to unlatch the hood.
+Place one hand in the plastic handle on the hood and the other hand on the hood latch handle and raise hood to the up position.
+See Figure 40.

-To close hood, lower the hood until the latch clicks once.
+4. To close hood, lower the hood until the latch clicks.
 Try to lift the hood to make sure the hood is locked down.
+The hood must be locked in the down position during lift truck operation.